Alexgalinier/MyTodo/README.md

 * Change number of lists displayed by row
 * Todos are unique in each browser, they can't be shared but they stay available even after a shutdown

+## Roadmap

+* Create a Chrome extension with mytodo.html

+## Ressources

+Use beautiful icons from http://gentleface.com/free_icon_set.html

 ## About the Author

 MyTodo is created and maintained by Alex Galinier, a web developer at [Prometil](http://www.prometil.com)